ashamril/ansibleLinuxSecurity/README.md

    1. System File Permissions

 ## Solution:
-Ansible will be used to ensure the server that have been deployed follow the Security Compliance Policy.
+Ansible will be used to ensure the server that have been deployed follows the Security Compliance Policy.

 ## What is the estimation or assumption of saved time in minutes per case (per server, per execution, per schedule, etc)?:
 1. How much time does it currently take to execute this task manually: 1-2 hours/server.